Spain Cbank says unviable banks should be shut down

 Economy Minister Luis de Guindos however said the government had "absolutely" no plans to shut down any bank.

-They are Bankia (BKIA.MC), CatalunyaCaixa, NovaGalicia and Banco de Valencia BVA.MC.
+They are Bankia, CatalunyaCaixa, NovaGalicia and Banco de Valencia.
 Others could soon follow, banking sources said.

 Brought in to oversee the restructuring of Spain's banking sector over the next few months, Bank of Spain governor Luis Maria Linde, told a parliamentary hearing: "If an entity is not strong enough to ensure its future, it will have to face an orderly process of resolution or liquidation."